 Pluto has not completed one round around its orbit since its discovery.
 After its discovery there were many suggestions for naming this Planet X. It was an 11 year old school girl, Venetia Burney, who suggested the name Pluto.
 The name represents the Roman God of Underworld.
 Name of a famous cartoon character was inspired from this name; Pluto, the companion of Mickey Mouse.
 Pluto got a new official name when it was being considered as a dwarf planet.
 According to minor planet naming system, Pluto is now known as 134340 Pluto.

 How is Pluto’s environment?

 Average density of Pluto is 1.87 g/cm3 and Earth’s density is 5.51 g/cm³.
-Pluto is a small and very cold planet compared to our Earth.
-Pluto’s surface is made up of more 98% Nitrogen ice and traces of carbon monoxide and methane.
-A famous image of Pluto shows it has a large bright heart shaped on its surface (see image 1).
+Pluto is a small and a very cold planet when compared to our Earth.
+Pluto’s surface is made up of more than 98% of Nitrogen ice and traces of Carbon monoxide and Methane.
+A famous image of Pluto shows a large, bright feature, informally named as “heart”, on its surface (see image 1).
 The average temperature on the surface of Pluto is 44 Kelvin which changes from 33 Kelvin to 55 Kelvin.

 Even though Pluto is a little tiny dwarf planet in our galaxy, the information about the planet is really vast and wide.
 The New Horizon satellite is now helping us to update the information about Pluto.
 It is really amazing that we think and learn about something really far away from us.
 With our available resources we create more resources and we humans, learn every day from the time we came to this planet.
 I believe our knowledge about this universe will increase, with our curiosity and observation power, our knowledge will grow even more.
 As buzz light year (a character from the movie toy story) always used to say “To Infinity and beyond”…!